-- A. A representative sample shall be taken from the stockpile or conveyor for each borehole location and at intervals when the source material changes.
+- A. A representative sample shall be taken from the stockpile or conveyor on an as needed basis based on conditions and location of mine filling activities

 - 1. Sample will be marked with the following:

 - a.
 Date

 - b.
 Mine Room filled

 - c.
 Aggregate Source

 - 2. Testing to Include:

 - a.
 Gradation

 - b.
 Slake Durability (if determined necessary by the Engineering Geologist)

 - B. Observation should include, but is not limited to:

 - 1. Depth to Mine Floor

 - 2. General Description of Fill Materials

-- 3. Depth to Top of Fill as verified by borehole camera
+- 3. Depth to Top of Fill

 - 4. Placement of Backfill Materials in the Borehole

-C. Inspection of the mine space is required to verify fill height and breadth of each fill pile.
+- C. Periodic inspection, every 10 to 15 boreholes, of the mine space is required to verify fill height and breadth.
 Additional borehole and fill piles may be required if large portions (more than two connecting rooms) are not filled to a minimum depth to be determined during the rock slinger test holes.